a-flyleaf/ygbtdm/scenes.md

 layout: 1
 title: scenes
 ---
 a sentence a scene keeps the text wall awayeah it really doesn't but I can try
+update: it got longer as it went on

 Part divisions are subject to change, especially around the middle, but for the sake of scope I would really like to not break 12.
 That said, lengths vary.